 Kenst thought only for a moment.
 He was slipping into back high gear, ideas and plans flashing through his mind.
 “I’ll have to leave Blauwald.
 There’s no place safe for me here.
 I’ll have to get a job, and...”
 He paused, thinking.

 If he used a transit directly from here, he could be easily followed.
 Zada may have even thought of it already.
 He wasn’t particularly bright, but Kenst wasn’t going to start underestimating him now.
-“I’ll head to Trefoil, it’s closest, and catch a transit.”
+“I’ll head to Trefoil, it’s closest, and catch a transit from there.”

 He reached behind his right ear and removed his comm-medistat transponder.
 He gave it to her.
 It provided tracking for any minor that wore one – his father could find him anywhere on Arach if he wore it.
 The last thing that Kenst needed now was to be dragged back to Blauwald where Zada would be able to get his revenge.
 His father would just berate him for getting in a fight – or maybe even beat him also.